Philamand/AutoBacklog/README.md

 This is a personal project that I decided to share to help others.
 My priority was not to write clean code but code that works and that is fast to write.
 A code cleanup will happen eventually.

+You can access a hosted version for free at [autobacklog.com](https://autobacklog.com).

 ## How to use ?
 ### In vscode
 I use vscode with devcontainers to build this app.
 Here is how to set it up.